 What is EDIFACT?

-EDIFACT stands for Electronic data interchange for administration, Commerce and Transport (UN/EDIFACT).
+EDIFACT stands for Electronic Data Interchange for Administration, Commerce and Transport (UN/EDIFACT).
 It is an international EDI standard developed and maintained by the United Nations in 1987.
 This standard provides syntax rules, an interactive exchange protocol and a set of standard messages to facilitate consistent trading between two parties.

 Who uses EDIFACT?